 The origin of Raksha Bandhan goes as far as the era of Gods and Goddesses.
 According to a popular legend, Draupadi tied a piece of cloth on Lord Krishna’s wrist when he hurt his finger while fighting to kill the evil King Shishupal.
 Krishna, in return, promised to protect her.

-Medieval history has another significant version about a brother’s promise to his sister.
+Medieval history has another significant version of a brother’s promise to his sister.
 When under attack by Bahadur Shah of Gujarat, Rani Karnavati of Mewar sent a Rakhi to Emperor Humayun and sought help from him.
 Touched by the gesture, the Mughal ruler abandoned his military campaign and rushed to help the queen without wasting any time.

 Suggested Reads: Ahoi Ashtami 2024